-UTILITY ALLOWANCE
+ADMINISTRATION UTILITY ALLOWANCE

-- You are entitled to a Utility Allowance to cover the costs of authorized utility charges incurred during the same period for which you receive your shelter allowance (rent).
-The utility allowance runs from July to June each year.
-In order to receive a utility allowance, you are required to complete the "Utility Allowance Forecast of Requirements" located on the CDLS(W) website.
-The following steps must be taken: - A Get an idea (forecast) of what you will be spending for each utility on a monthly basis.
-It is highly recommended that members either contact the utility companies themselves or ask the previous tenants to get an accurate reflection of monthly utility costs; - B Enter the "forecasted" utility amount for the months that you are also paying rent.
-For example, if you are renting premises from September onward, then you only need to fill out the forecast from the period September to June of the following year; - C Once a forecast is submitted, it will remain in effect for the duration of the fiscal year.
-Requests to change the allowance during the FY may be submitted to the Housing Services clerk and will be considered on a case-by-case basis; - "Utilities" security deposits, hook-up fees, security systems, cable and telephone services are the responsibility of the member and will not be reimbursed by CDLS(W).
+You are entitled to a Utility Allowance to cover the costs of authorized utility charges incurred during the same period for which you receive your shelter allowance (rent).
+The utility allowance runs from October to September each year.
+In order to receive a utility allowance, you are required to complete the "Utility Allowance - Forecast of Requirements" located on the CDLS(W) website.
+The following steps must be taken:

+- A Get an idea (forecast) of what you will be spending for each utility on a monthly basis.
+It is highly recommended that members either contact the utility companies themselves or ask the previous tenants to get an accurate reflection of monthly utility costs; - B Utility provider budget billing is not to be used as members are reimbursed actual monthly costs, not monthly payment amounts.
+Should your monthly utility costs be burdensome, complete the "Utility Allowance Forecast of Requirements" located on CDLS(W) website and send to cdlsw-housingsvcs@forces.gc.ca (see para 185 of Welcome Book). - c Enter the "forecasted" utility amount for the months that you are also paying rent.
+For example, if you are renting premises from September onward, then you only need to fill out the forecast from the period September to June of the following year; - D Once a forecast is submitted, it will remain in effect for the duration of the fiscal year.
+Requests to change the allowance during the FY may be submitted to the Housing Services clerk and will be considered on a case-by-case basis; - E "Utilities" security deposits, hook-up fees, security systems, cable and telephone services are the responsibility of the member and will not be reimbursed by CDLS(W).
 Therefore, they cannot be forecasted or claimed as part of your allowance.
-All hook-up fees for utilities are claimable through CAFRD; - Sign the member's certification portion of the utility forecast.
-As this is an allowance, your forecast must be signed or it will not be processed; and - Fax utility allowance forecast to Housing Coordinator at: (202) 682-7673 or email cdlsw-housingsvcs@forces.gc.ca.
+All hook-up fees for utilities are claimable through CAFRD; - F Sign the member's certification portion of the utility forecast.
+As this is an allowance, your forecast must be signed or it will not be processed; and - G Fax utility allowance forecast to Housing Coordinator at: (202) 682-7673 or pdf and email cdlsw-housingsvcs@forces.gc.ca.

-UTILITY ALLOWANCE (cont)
+ADMINISTRATION UTILITY ALLOWANCE (cont)